gaehlerm/SoftwareEngineering/README.md

 As we will see, each of these categories has its own right of existance as they each cover different parts of the code.
 They are all important and should be used in combination.
 There are also other types of tests and some of them we will go into more details later on, while others we just ignore.
 Also the naming of the different types of tests is not standardized.
 There are different names for the same type of test.
 For example functional tests are also called end-to-end (E2E) or acceptance tests.

 The small unit tests are the foundation of the testing infrastructure.
 They can be executed quickly.
 Meanwhile going towards bigger tests, they take longer to execute and are testing the interaction of components, rather than individual components themselves.
-Thus bigger tests are more likely to find bugs, but at the same time they are not appropriate for locating them.
+Thus, bigger tests are more likely to find bugs, but at the same time they are not appropriate for locating them.

 Functional tests can also be written in a different programming language than the underlying code.
 They depend for example on the API that might be written in a different language.
 I wrote functional tests of some C++ software in python as it was easier to process the resulting text files.